-The Department is expected to fund FY 2019 projects using a combination of interest earnings on the Fund, repayments from direct loans and the EPA Capitalization Grant.
-Match for the EPA Grant will be fulfilled by overmatch of State Match Bonds issued in previous years' and a contribution from ADEM State Enforcement Action.
-The estimated sources and uses of funds in the FY 2019 CWSRF program are as follows:
+The Department is expected to fund FY 2020 projects using a combination of interest earnings on the Fund, repayments from direct loans and the EPA Capitalization Grant.
+Match for the EPA Grant will be fulfilled by overmatch of State Match Bonds issued in previous years.
+The estimated sources and uses of funds in the FY 2020 CWSRF program are as follows: